Sustainable Travel Guide: Portugal

 - Other travelers should also consider purchasing travel insurance to cover potential costs.

 - Portugal is rated very well for safety overall.
-The one thing to look out for would be pickpockets, mostly in well-trafficked cities.
-Keep your valuables at home and be careful about where you store your important documents and money.
+The one thing to look out for would-be pickpockets, mostly in well-trafficked cities.
+Keep your valuables at home and be careful about where you store your essential documents and money.

 - While legally represented and celebrated in Portugal, members of the LGBT+ community should know that Portugal is still largely conservative and religious.
 Discretion may be recommended outside of major cities given the current political climate.